 Two young people, one adult and the other a teen approached.
-The young woman said "My momma pays rent just like you do over here.
-I will turn it down but not off."
+The young woman calmly expressed "My momma pays rent just like you do over here.
+I will turn it down, but not off."

-I was upset thinking rent has nothing to do with blasting the neighborhood with profane music.
+Upset, I determined rent has nothing to do with blasting the neighborhood with profane music.

 "Blast your music in your rented house then," I spit back at her.

 As she spoke I smelled liquor and knew that I would not be able to reason with her.
 "You reek of liquor," came out of my mouth with such venom and judgment that she started to become emotionally volatile.

 I warned them, "I am calling the police!"
 She continued to use vile language because I had upset her when she had approached me with a measure of reason on her side.
 "Get off," I said pointing to the yard of my rented property.

 I was amazed at level of anger and how wickedly I behaved toward my neighbor.
 I even had my shirt off like I was going to fight!

 The boy that was with her had concern in his eyes because we knew each other, but I dismissed that because of the woman cursing at me for telling her what to do at her mother's rented house while standing in front of my rented house.

 I called the police, 911.
 I told them what was going on and was directed to the non-emergency line.